 - Your doctor will advise on which one would be most suitable for you.

 - Severe joint inflammation not relieved by NSAIDs may be treated with corticosteroid injected directly into the affected joint.

 - The injection is not usually particularly painful and the medication speedily relieves the joint pain by reducing inflammation.

 - Low, well-spaced doses of injected corticosteroid are thought to produce little risk of significant side effects.

 - In some cases, severe symptoms of arthritis that do not respond to NSAIDs or corticosteroids may be treated with a DMARD (disease-modifying antirheumatic drugs), such as sulfasalazine or methotrexate.

 How long does reactive arthritis last?

-The symptoms usually last 3-12 months, however, a small percentage of individuals may experience a recurrence of symptoms and development of a long-term condition.
+The symptoms usually last 3-12 months, however, a small percentage of individuals may have a recurrence of symptoms and develop a long-term condition.